flatcar-archive/flatcar-docs/os/cluster-discovery.md

 ## New clusters

-Starting a Container Linux cluster requires one of the new machines to become the first leader of the cluster.
+Starting a Flatcar Linux cluster requires one of the new machines to become the first leader of the cluster.
 The initial leader is stored as metadata with the discovery URL in order to inform the other members of the new cluster.
-Let's walk through a timeline a new three-machine Container Linux cluster discovering each other:
+Let's walk through a timeline a new three-machine Flatcar Linux cluster discovering each other:

 1. All three machines are booted via a cloud-provider with the same config in the user-data.
 2. Machine 1 starts up first.
 It requests information about the cluster from the discovery token and submits its `-initial-advertise-peer-urls` address `10.10.10.1`.